kuanyui/writing-utils.el/README.md

 ## flickr.el
 `C-c i f` in markdown/org/html-mode to retrieve, format and insert flickr photo raw link conveniently.

+> Notice: This function currently cannot retrieve your private photos.

 ## page-title
 - One key `C-c i l` to retrieve the title of HTML file via its URL, and insert to: